mentat-collective/road-to-reality/README.md

 > **Note**
 >
 > I know that this is a fairly annoying sequence of steps!
-My goal is to
+I will simplify this
-> simplify this over time.
-Eventually you'll be able to read and edit the essays
+> process over time.
+Eventually you'll be able to read and edit the essays fully
-> fully in the browser at https://reality.mentat.org.
-This is where we are now,
+> in the browser at https://reality.mentat.org.
+This is where we are now, not
-> not where we'll end up.
+> where we'll end up.

 ## Download the Essays